-1. Adjusting the national IMs' and RUs' IT systems to TAF TSI
+- 1. Adjusting the national IMs' and RUs' IT systems to TAF TSI - 2.
+Installation of the common interface

-3 ERA.
+&lt;sup>2 ERA.
 STRATEGIC EUROPEAN DEPLOYMENT PLAN FOR THE EUROPEAN-WIDE IMPLEMENTATION OF THE TECHNICAL SPECIFICATION FOR INTEROPERABILITY TELEMATIC APPLICATIONS FOR FREIGHT (TAF TSI): Deliverable 3 - Overall TAF system development plan from-concept-to-delivery.
 2007.